 A p-value of 0.58 suggests that the single chain dataset is randomly drawn from the combined set while this is not true for multiple chain dataset which has a p-value of 0.0026 suggesting that epitopes in this dataset have a different region/fragment distribution.
 In particular, single region epitopes are less usual than expected when there are multiple chains and epitopes with two or more regions are more common than expected.
 Thus each chain tends to contribute at least one region.
-This suggests that these 2 datasets should be analysed separately for the rest of the epitope structural analysis.
+Both of these chi-squared tests suggest that these 2 datasets should be analysed separately for the rest of the epitope structural analysis.